corinnpope/cp_site/_posts/2021-08-24-saving-puppeteer-screenshots-with-active-storage.md

 That's essentially it!
 I hope this saves you some time and trouble if you're trying to screenshots in your app.

+P.S  After writing this article, it was pointed out to me that cloudinary offers a URL to PNG converter.
+(Check out the docs for that here.)[https://cloudinary.com/documentation/url2png_website_screenshots_addon].